Echo7394/LMTool/README.md

 ##H2 Installation:

-1.Download all files and save to a directory of your choice.
+1. Download all files and save to a directory of your choice.

 2. Open a terminal in the same directory as the install.sh file